Ages 8 - 13

 Email laynegarrett at yahoo.com with any questions or to reserve a space. ($50 deposit required.)

 Layne Garrett is an improvising musician, instrument builder, educator, and parent based in Takoma DC.
 He has been building and playing instruments of his own design for over 10 years.
-He has taught instrument building classes, camps, and workshops at Bethesda KID Museum, Rhizome DC, FutureMakers, Capitol Hill Arts Workshop, Capital City Public Charter School, and Thornton Friends School.
+He has taught instrument building classes, camps, and workshops at Bethesda KID Museum, Rhizome DC, FutureMakers, Capitol Hill Arts Workshop, and area schools.